dmccreary/graph-algorithms/docs/data/geospatial/index.md

 In summary, for large organizations, having a standardized geospatial model is key to efficient, accurate, and cost-effective handling of geographical data.
 It supports better decision-making, facilitates data sharing and integration, and prepares the organization for future technological advancements.

+## Sample Geospatial Rules

+The models you use may be based on the following rules for US addresses:

+1. Every Address is LOCATED_IN in a single City
+2. Every City is LOCATED_IN in a single State
+3. Every State is LOCATED_IN a single Country
+4. Every County is LOCATED_IN a single State
+5. Every Address is ASSIGNED_TO a single Zipocde
+6. Every City is PART_OF one or more County (a city can be in many counties)
+7. A Zipode is ASSIGNED_TO a single City
+8. A Zipcode is ASSIGNED_TO a single County

+From these rules, we can infer many other rules such as each County is LOCATED_IN a single Country.

+Note that we can now add other "regions" such as a "Metropolitan Region" which is a collection of Cities.

+!!!
+Prompt Engineering Tip
+    When asking generative AI to create a custom script, you can include only the rules that are relevant above.
+Many queries will work with rules 1 to 5 above.

+## Sample Geospatial Loaders

+Once our geospatial model is fixed, we can then focus on building queries that tie people and organizations to the Address vertex.
+In general, we only need to link an entity to an Address.
+The rest of the relationships can be inferred.
+This keeps our in-memory footprint smaller and makes queries more consistent.

 ## Sample Rendering with p5.js

 [Link to Geospatial Model Rendered with p5.js](./geospatial.html)